exensio/selenium-nagios-plugin/README.md

 ## Installation
 The installation and configuration of the plugin is very simple.

-1. Download, unzip and copy the script check_website_by_selenium.sh to your Nagios plugin location (see $USER2$)
+1. Download, unzip and copy the script `check_website_by_selenium.sh` to your Nagios plugin location (see USER2 in the Nagios documentation)
-2. Adapt the paths to Java and SeInterpreter according to your needs, see section **Default options** in the script
+2. Adapt the path to both, JRE and SeInterpreter according to your needs, see section *Default options* in the script

 The Plugin can be used with Nagios/Thruk/Icinga.